 Japan

 Japan is a remarkable country with a remarkable history.
-It has the world’s third largest economy, universal literacy (despite a highly complex writing system), admirable public safety, and arts that are envied around the world.
+It has the world’s fifth-largest economy, universal literacy (despite a highly complex writing system), admirable public safety, and arts that are admired around the world.
 It has transformed itself at several points in the past.
 Most notably it leapt in a single generation from an isolated feudal society to a world power.
 The islands include tropical beaches, snowbound reaches, vast metropolises, ancient temples, active volcanoes, and terraced hillsides.
 Its people are polite, orderly, educated, and industrious.
 It celebrates both its traditional culture and its vibrant pop culture.

 Japanese religious attitudes can be difficult for Westerners to understand.
 Most Japanese practice both Buddhism and Shintō, live by Confucian principles, and deny that they have a religious faith.
 Many will also tell you that they can’t become a Christian because they are Japanese.
 About eight percent practice “new religions,” cult-like sects that have proliferated since World War II.
 Nevertheless, although churches are commonly described as "dark," Christianity has a positive image among Japanese.